Football: Son bounces back with a brace as Tottenham thrash Red Star again

 The lack of a proper pre-season contributed to injuries that had restricted the Argentine to just 74 minutes of action in six substitute appearances before tonight, but there were encouraging signs as Lo Celso added guile and a goal threat to the Tottenham midfield.

-Milan Pavkov was the hero that night with both goals and the Serbian champions could have taken another English scalp had he not fired too close to Paulo Gazzaniga with a huge chance to give the hosts the lead.
+However, his goal came in comical fashion after a series of misses by Harry Kane and Son.

-Instead, Tottenham went ahead in comical fashion as a counter-attack found Harry Kane, who hit the post before Son's follow-up was blocked on the line.

-Kane dragged the rebound across goal where Son somehow hit the bar with the goal gaping before the ball dropped for Lo Celso to finally apply the finishing touch.
+Kane first hit the post before Son's follow-up was blocked on the line.
+Kane then dragged a shot across goal where Son somehow hit the bar with the net gaping before the ball dropped for Lo Celso to finally apply the finishing touch.

-Red Star also hit the woodwork twice in quick succession just before the break as Rajiv van la Parra's shot came back off the post and Davinson Sanchez looped a header dangerously onto his own crossbar.

-However, there was no way back for Red Star once Son doubled Spurs' advantage at the end of a flowing move just before the hour mark.
+Son was far more clinical to round off a flowing move just before the hour mark.

 Tanguy Ndombele has also struggled to establish himself since arriving for a club record fee in July, but the French international enjoyed arguably his best game for Spurs so far and after he picked out Dele Alli, the England midfielder teed up Son to smash home.